 The Ceph monitor is a datastore for the health of the entire cluster, and contains the cluster log.
-A minimum of three monitors are strongly recommended for a cluster quorum in production.
+A minimum of three monitors are recommended for a cluster quorum.
 Monitor nodes typically have fairly modest CPU and memory requirements.
-A 1 rack unit (1U) server with a low-cost CPU (such as an Intel Xeon processor E5-2603), 16 GB of RAM, and Gigabit Ethernet (GbE) networking should suffice in most cases.
+A single rack unit (1U) server with a low-cost Intel processor (such as an Intel Xeon Processor E5-2603), 16GB of RAM, and GbE networking should suffice in most cases.
 Since logs are stored on local disk(s) on the monitor node, it is important to make sure that sufficient disk space is provisioned.
-The monitor store should be placed on an SSD, because the leveldb store can become I/O bound.
+In addition, the monitor store should be placed on an Intel SSD DC Series, because the leveldb store can become I/O bound.

-For example, when monitoring 100 OSDs in a healthy Ceph cluster, each monitor will collect data for the 100 OSDs until all the monitors are synchronized with the same Ceph cluster information.
-The size of the datastore can vary, but 200 MB up to 1 or 2 GB are to be expected, depending not only on the size of the cluster, but the state change (churn) that the cluster undergoes.
-The logs for recovering clusters can grow quickly to over 100 GB.
+For example, when monitoring 100 OSDs in a healthy Ceph cluster, each monitor will collect data for all of the OSDs until all the monitors are synchronized with the same Ceph cluster information.
+The size of the datastore can vary, but 200MB up to 1-2GB are to be expected, depending not only on the size of the cluster, but the state change (churn) that the cluster undergoes.
+Logs for recovering clusters can grow quickly, reaching dozens and even hundreds of gigabytes.
 Abnormal monitor datastore growth should be investigated by an operator, as there is usually an underlying condition that should be remedied.
-Log rotation is a good practice to guarantee that available disk space is not blindly consumed.
-This is particularly true if verbose debugging output is set on the monitors, since they will generate a large amount of logging information.
-Refer to Ceph documentation on monitor log settings for additional details.
-In most situations, monitors should be run on distinct nodes or on virtual machines residing on physically separate machines to prevent a single point of failure.
+Log rotation is a good practice that can guarantee that available disk space is not blindly consumed, especially if verbose debugging output is set on the monitors, since they will generate a large amount of logging information4.
+In most situations, monitors should be run on distinct nodes or on VMs that reside on physically separate machines to prevent a single point of failure.